KevMathews/medieval-mayhem/README.md

 ##### Credits:

-    Unsplash.com - Crystal clear images with very well organized and accurate search results craftpix.net - MANY sprites for adventure/fantasy games that can be used to animate characters and events
+    Unsplash.com - Crystal clear images with well
+    organized and accurate search results

+    craftpix.net - MANY sprites for adventure/fantasy
+    games that can be used to animate characters  and events

 ## Approach: